 Want a plain, yet flavorful version?
 Add finely diced onion and bell pepper to the Cheddar and Monterey Jack; season with a little salt and pepper and you're done!

-Be creative with your Jalapeno Fudge!
-Serve it at breakfast or brunch with a Bloody Mary and some spinach balls, Eggs Benedict and potatoes O'Brien!
+Be creative with your Jalapeno cheese bites!
+Serve at breakfast or brunch with a Bloody Mary and some spinach balls, Eggs Benedict and potatoes O'Brien!

 - Spinach Balls